openframeworks/ofBook/chapters/math/chapter.md

 #### Other Methods of Rotation: _Axis-Angles_ and _Quaternions_
 We can only end this one-page section with a defeating note: rotations in 3D are a big subject.
 Even though one matrix can only mean one thing, there are multiple ways of getting to it.
 Euler Angles demonstrated above are one common and easy-to-comprehend way; A slightly more general way is given by defining an arbitrary axis and rotating around it, called _Axis-Angle Rotation_.

-**//TODO: Draw difference between angle-axis and normal-axis euler rotations **
+**TODO: Draw difference between angle-axis and normal-axis euler rotations**

 Constructing the matrix for that kind of rotation is slightly hairy, which is why programmers often prefer not to use matrices for describing those rotations, but more compact Algebraic objects called _Quaternions_.
-Those exist in openFrameworks under `ofQuaternion`, and can mostly be used without actually investigating the underlying math.
+Those exist in openFrameworks under `glm::quat`, and can mostly be used without actually investigating the underlying math.

 As far as usage goes, it's important to note that Quaternions are sometimes more efficient (and actually easier to think with) than Matrices, but their Mathematical underpinnings are far beyond the scope of a basic math chapter.

+If you want to dif further this topic, this [article](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-17-quaternions/) is highly recommended

 ### Matrix Algebra